Bruderjulian/ImageLoader/README.md

 ```javascript
 import data from "./metadata.json" assert { type: "json" };
 ```
 You can name the Variable and file name to what you want.
-But you cann't remove the `assert { type: "json" }` because otherwise it doesn't import the json!
+But you can't remove the `assert { type: "json" }` because otherwise it doesn't import the json!

 The JSON file must contain an Array with Objects for each Image!
 In the Object must be a path.
 Optional can be the name, width and height defined.
 If width and height are specified, these are used.
 If not the `defaults` are used.
 For name see `Cache`!